Dre Campbell Farm

 1. Insecticide Oil

-An oil insecticide spray can repel garden caterpillars and other pests, like mites and aphids.
+An oil-based insecticide spray can repel garden caterpillars and other pests, such as mites and aphids.

 2. Diatomaceous Earth

-Diatomaceous earth has many uses.
-One of its uses is that it makes a great caterpillar spray.
+Diatomaceous earth (DE) has many uses.
+One of its uses is as a natural treatment for controlling caterpillars.

 It can dehydrate and kill caterpillars.
-Therefore, make a solution by combining 4 tablespoons of the product with 1 gallon of water.
+Therefore, make a solution by combining four tablespoons of the product with one gallon of water.

-You can also sprinkle the powder directly on your plants and caterpillars that you see.
+You can also sprinkle DE directly on your plants and on the caterpillars that you see.

 3. Soap

-Use this common item to make a natural spray for caterpillars, beetles, broccoli bugs, whiteflies, leaf-eating worms, and more.
+Use this common item to create a natural spray for caterpillars, beetles, broccoli bugs, whiteflies, leaf-eating worms, and other pests.

-Mix 1 quart of water with 1.5 teaspoons of mild organic liquid soap.
-Shake well and spray directly on the affected area.
+Mix one quart of water with 1.5 teaspoons of mild organic liquid soap.
+Shake well, then spray the solution directly onto the affected area.

 4. Garlic

-Garlic is an incredible pest control home remedy.
-The scent will repel all sorts of harmful insects from plants.
+Garlic is an effective home remedy for pest control.
+The scent repels a wide range of harmful insects from plants.

-To make a natural caterpillar repellent using garlic, blend two whole garlic bulbs in half a cup of water.
-Next, let the mixture sit for at least 12 hours.
+To make a natural caterpillar repellent using garlic, blend 2 whole garlic bulbs with 1/2 cup of water.
+Next, let the mixture sit for at least twelve hours.

-When it’s ready, add 1 teaspoon of mild liquid soap and a quart of water to the mixture.
+When it’s ready, add one teaspoon of mild liquid soap and a quart of water to the mixture.
 Mix well, strain, and then spray.

 You can also combine this deterrent spray with hot peppers to get rid of armyworms and cabbage worms.